 Early morning scenes along I-25

 in southern New Mexico: mist over a river (above)

 cast from the rising sun (below) (12-9-11)

 LET THE FUN BEGIN

-Once we recovered from that journey we started enjoying ourselves
+Once we got to southern Arizona we started enjoying ourselves

 -- and the mostly warm, sunny weather -- in the desert